-Netcracker Digital BSS/OSS helps CSPs become central to customer lifestyle needs by:
+Netcracker 2020 helps CSPs become central to their customer's lifestyle needs in the following three ways:

-Radically transforming customer engagement: CSPs can anticipate customer needs with Al-driven contextual interactions to go beyond problem solving and deliver relevant new services that combine their services, partner services and rich 5G experiences.
-Personalized offerings can be dynamically created and delivered with a groundbreaking gaming-style user experience and cross-partner loyalty schemes.
+Radically transforming customer engagement

+With Netcracker 2020, CSPs can anticipate their customers' needs using Al-driven contextual interactions that go beyond problem solving and deliver relevant new services that combine their own services with those from partners and enriched with 5G experiences.
+Personalized offerings can be dynamically created and delivered with a ground-breaking gaming-style user experience and cross-partner loyalty schemes.